abdulsaber/DSA/README.md

 DAY-20

 1. Search an element in an infinite sorted aray.
-2. Find the square root an integer.
+2. Find the square root of an integer.
 3. Find the median of two sorted arrays.

+DAY-21

+1. Tree cutting problem.
+2. Books allocation problem.
+3. Aggressive cows problem.
+4. Given a matrix of integers A of size NxM in which each row is sorted.
+Find and return the overall median of the matrix A.
+5. Painter's partition problem.

+DAY-22 (Hashing)

+1.